Pwatermelon/market-analytics/README.md

 2. **Browser automation issues**
    - Verify that Playwright is properly installed
    - Check that the browser is launched with the correct arguments
+   - Ensure all dependencies are installed

+3. **Image loading issues**
+   - Check that the browser is configured to load images
+   - Verify that the page is properly scrolled to load all images
+   - Ensure image URLs are properly formatted

 ## Contributing